 In addition to his scholarly activities, Jaffe is active in public policy formulation and debate.
 He has served on numerous panels and committees for the U.S. National Science Foundation, the U.S. National Institutes of Health and the U.S. National Academy of Sciences.
-He was a Lead Author for the Third and Fifth Assessment Reports of the Intergovernmental Panel on Climate Change, the U.N. organization that shared the 2007 Nobel Peace Prize with Vice President Al Gore.
-He has also testified before the U.S. Congress on patent policy reform.
-In 2014 he was appointed to the MBIE Science Board by Minister of Science and Innovation Steven Joyce.
+From 2014-17 he served on the MBIE Science Board, and he is a member of the Science Advisory Panel for Manaaki Whenua - Landcare Research.
 Jaffe is also Adjunct Professor at Queensland University of Technology.

 Jaffe continues to collaborate on Motu and Te Punaha Matatini projects, looking at the role of research funding in shaping the NZ researcher network, the scientific foundations of 'clean' and 'dirty' energy research, and the changing nature of inventive capabilities over inventors' lives.